Demographics of the United States

-The U.S. population almost quadrupled during the 20th centuryat a growth rate of about 1.3% a yearfrom about 76 million in 1900 to 281 million in 2000.
+The United States population almost quadrupled during the 20th century—at a growth rate of about 1.3% a year—from about 76 million in 1900 to 281 million in 2000.
 It is estimated to have reached the 200 million mark in 1967, and the 300 million mark on October 17, 2006.
-Foreign-born immigration caused the U.S. population to continue its rapid increase, with the foreign-born population doubling from almost 20 million in 1990 to over 45 million in 2015, representing one-third of the population increase.
-The U.S. population grew by 1.6 million from 2018 to 2019, with 38% of growth from immigration.
-Population growth is fastest among minorities as a whole, and according to the Census Bureau's estimation for 2020, 50% of U.S. children under the age of 18 are members of ethnic minority groups.
+Foreign-born immigration caused the U.S. population to continue its rapid increase, with this population doubling from almost 20 million in 1990 to over 45 million in 2015, representing one-third of the population increase.
+The U.S. Census Bureau reported in late 2024 that recent immigration to the United States had more than offset the country's lower birth and fertility rates: "Net international migration’s influence on population trends has increased over the last few years.
+Since 2021, it accounted for the majority of the nation’s growth—a departure from the last two decades, when natural increase was the main factor."
+This in turn led to an increase in the U.S. population in each of the years 2022, 2023, and 2024 (+0.58%, +0.83%, and +0.98%, respectively).

+Population growth is fastest among minorities as a whole, and according to a 2020 U.S. Census Bureau analysis, 50% of U.S. children under the age of 18 are members of ethnic minority groups.

-As of 2020, white people numbered 235,411,507 or 71% of the population, including people who identified as white in combination with another race.
-People who identified as white alone (including Hispanic whites) numbered 204,277,273 or 61.6% of the population and Non-Latino whites made up 57.8% of the country's population.
+As of 2020, white Americans numbered 235,411,507 or 71% of the population, including people who identified as white in combination with another race.
+People who identified as white alone (including Hispanic whites) numbered 204,277,273 or 61.6% of the population, while non-Latino whites made up 57.8% of the country's population.

-Latino Americans accounted for 51.1% of the total national population growth between 2010 and 2020, increasing from 50.5 million in 2010 to 62.1 million in 2020.
-The Hispanic or Latino population increased by 23% between 2010 and 2020, an increase of more than 11.6 million.
+Latino Americans accounted for 51.1% of the country's total population growth between 2010 and 2020.
+The Hispanic or Latino population increased from 50.5 million in 2010 to 62.1 million in 2020, a 23% increase and a numerical increase of more than 11.6 million.
 Immigrants and their U.S.-born descendants are expected to provide most of the U.S. population gains in the decades ahead.

-In 2020, it was reported that 51.0% of births were to non-Hispanic white mothers.
-In 2021, the percentage increased to 51.5%.

-The 12 month ending general fertility rate increased from 56.6 to 57.0 in 2022 Q1 compared to 2021 Q4.
+Asian Americans are the fastest-growing racial group in the United States, with a growth rate of 35%.
+However, multiracial Asian Americans make up the fastest-growing subgroup, with a growth rate of 55%, reflecting the increase of mixed-race marriages in the United States.

+As of 2022, births to White American mothers remain around 50% of the U.S. total, a decline of 3% compared to 2021.
+In the same time period, births to Asian American and Hispanic women increased by 2% and 6%, respectively.

 Population

-On April 1, 2020, the United States had a population of 331,449,281, according to the 2020 United States census.